Foundation of the Department of Mathematics

 FIM and ETH-ITS offer the best conditions for cutting-edge research.
 Together with the Graduate School they excel at teaching up to the doctoral degree level.

 The international reputation of the Department of Mathematics has been further enhanced in recent decades.
 The long-standing deliberate recruitment procedure of professors, which aims at top-level international scientists, undoubtedly contributed significantly to this success.
-Since the appointment of Richard Dedekind in 1857 until today this has been a consistent procedure throughout the history of mathematics at the ETH Zurich.
+Since the appointment of Richard Dedekind in 1857 until today this has been a consistent procedure throughout the history of mathematics at ETH Zurich.